ilgooz/handbook/employees/README.md

 Bonuses are calculated every semesters based on the work and objectives for the this period.

-A certain bonus value will be **estimated in USD** and **distributed in token***.
+Bonus value will be **estimated in USD** but will be **distributed in token and/or in USD***.

-The number of tokens will be calculated at the date of the bonus calculation and will be distributed as follow:
+The bonus' token rate will be the one of the day of the bonus

+The distribution of this bonus will be:
 - **40%** of the bonus **immediately**
 - **15%** of the bonus **6 months** later
 - **15%** of the bonus **12 months** later